How to Fix “DEV ERROR 6068” in Call of Duty Modern Warfare?

 11.1.
 Reinstall Shaders

-- While in-game, reinstall the Shaders.
+- While in-game, trigger the reinstall shaders option.

 12. Delete the Players/Players 2 folder